bear-rsg/4m-association/themes/elegant/documentation/content/Components/links.md

 Summary:
 Keywords:

-Elegant has three styles for hyperlinks that you can use.title: (.*)
+Elegant has three styles for hyperlinks that you can use.
-date: 2021-03-31

-date: 2021-03-30

 This is the default style of link.

 [Example Link - Use Firefox Browser](https://www.mozilla.org/en-US/firefox/new/) to support open web standards.

 This style is very suitable for long-form articles.
-To read the rationale behind this choice, read our help article [Why Does Elegant Look The Way It Does?]({filename}../Contributing/why-look-and-feel.md).title: (.*)
+To read the rationale behind this choice, read our help article [Why Does Elegant Look The Way It Does?]({filename}../Contributing/why-look-and-feel.md).
-date: 2021-03-31

-date: 2021-03-30

 We understand not all links should be muted.
 Some links require attention.